apache/openwhisk-deploy-kube/kubernetes/nginx/README.md

 docker/builds.sh <danlavine>
 ```

-This script goes through and donwload the OpenWhisk reop under the
+This script goes through and donwload the OpenWhisk repo under the
 tmp directory, builds the Blackbox image and copies it into the
 Docker image.
 Then, each of the published WSK CLIs are download into
 the Docker image so that users are able to download them as usual.